A business has two financial leadership roles: controller and CFO. They are not the same, yet can each bring value and critical insight to the job.

 What if you could recruit talented people, continuously improving reporting and adding value to the business, at a fraction of the cost of a full-time executive salary?
 Financial consulting services like Focused Energy can provide part-time or virtual financial consultants to provide the expertise and skills you need, at the level your organization needs it.

 We can help you decide which financial professionals are best suited to achieve your goals or what actions could potentially improve your profitability.
-Contact us for a free consultation and learn more about your financial services.
+Contact us for a free consultation and learn more about our financial and fractional CFO services.